2019 La Motte Méthode Cap Classique

 La Motte’s MCC originates from Franschhoek and the Chardonnay as well as the Pinot Noir grapes from which the wine was made, were produced on La Motte.
 Vineyards grow against a southern slope 200 metres above sea level.

 The grapes were harvested at between 18 and 20 Balling degrees and the Chardonnay and Pinot Noir were fermented separately.
 Bunches were whole-pressed and the juice was allowed to settle, whereafter the clear juice was cool-fermented.
-Fermentation was followed by blending in the ratio 91% Chardonnay an 9% Pinot Noir.
-Five percent of the base wine was from the 2017 vintage and was matured in barrels.
-After stabilisation, the wine was sweetened and inoculated and then bottled on 14 June 2018.
-Fermentation was in the bottles and the wine was matured on the lees for 45 months.
+Fermentation was followed by blending in the ratio 68% Chardonnay and 32% Pinot Noir.
+10% of the base wine was from the 2018 vintage and was matured in barrels for 12 months.
+After stabilisation, the wine was sweetened and inoculated and then bottled on 25 May 2019.
+Fermentation was in the bottles and the wine was matured on the lees for 46 months.
 The wine is “Brut Natural” — no sweetening was added during “degorgement”.
-Degorgement was in March 2022 and 4300 bottles were released.
+Degorgement was in March 2023 and 3500 bottles were released.

-Mainly Chardonnay was used for the 2018 La Motte MCC, which includes a special edition magnum.
-An attractive bouquet of citrus, brioche and nuts with fine bubbles brings an exciting presence on the palate and leaves a refreshing finish.
+A bone dry MCC with natural perceived sweetness because of long aging on the lees.
+An attractive bouquet of citrus, brioche and nuts with fine bubbles brings an exciting presence on the palate and the big Chardonnay portion brings finesse and leaves a refreshing finish.